awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 You enable sticky sessions at the target group level\.
 You can also set the duration for the stickiness of the load balancer\-generated cookie, in seconds\.
 The duration is set with each request\.
 Therefore, if the client sends a request before each duration period expires, the sticky session continues\.

-If a target is deregistered or is unhealthy, a new target will be selected and the cookie will be updated to include the new routing information. and the subsequent requests using the cookie will be routed accordingly.
+If a target is deregistered or is unhealthy, a new target will be selected and the cookie will be updated to include the new routing information, subsequent requests using the cookie will be routed accordingly.

 **To enable sticky sessions using the console**